Maternity Leave Act review

 The Review was initiated by the previous Commissioner, Mr Peter Woolcott AO, as the first substantial review of the Maternity Leave Act in more than 40 years.

-The ML Act currently provides maternity leave entitlements for female Australian Public Service (APS) employees, and employees of certain other Australian Government agencies, who are pregnant and give birth to a child.
+The Maternity Leave Act currently provides leave entitlements for employees of the Australian Public Service and of certain other Australian Government agencies who are pregnant and give birth to a child.

-The review will focus on health and flexibility, and will explore streamlining administration requirements, paid maternity leave entitlements, the health and career needs of birth mothers, and superannuation entitlements whilst on parental leave.
+The Review focussed on health and flexibility, streamlining administration requirements, paid maternity leave entitlements, the health and career needs of birth mothers, and superannuation entitlements while on parental leave.